makemytrip/dataShark/README.md

 2. Syslog
 3. CSV

-Each of this plugin requires its own basic set of settings, described below.
+Each of these plugins requires its own basic set of settings, described below.

 ### 1. Elasticsearch Output Plugin